do you need to sign-up for student teaching?

 Step 4: All students will receive an official placement email once all requirements have been met.

-The Field Services Office places students in a service area defined as approximately 50 miles from the University or depending on supervisor availability.
+The Department of Field Services places students in a service area defined as approximately 50 miles from the University or depending on supervisor availability.

 - Millersville University (MU) is affiliated with educational partners in Lancaster, Lebanon, and York Counties.
 With their cooperation, the University is able to place students within the appropriate educational settings in the region.
 This responsibility rests solely with the University.